nutanix/karbon-platform-services/workshops/karbon-services-quick-start-ai-inference/index.rst

 About this task

-Connect your Android or iOS based phone as a data source to stream video and perform object detection in near realtime using Xi IoT.
+Connect your Android or iOS based phone as a data source to stream video and perform object detection in near realtime using Karbon Services for IoT.
 Output can be viewed on your phone and from an HTTP Live Stream (HLS) in your browser.

 #.
 If you are not logged on, open https://iot.nutanix.com/ in a web